zurb/foundation-compass-stack/README.md

-# The Juiced Foundation Stack
+# Foundation Compass Stack
+### A Foundation template on steroids!

-This is a template for your next web project using Foundation, Grunt, Libsass, and Assemble!
+This is a template for your next web project using Foundation, Grunt, Compass, and Assemble!

 ## Requirements